COVID-19 Vaccine Information

 Individuals will receive notification of whether their applications are approved no later than Friday, Aug.
 27.

 Employees who wish to apply for a religious exemption must complete this COVID-19 religious exemption application by no later than Wednesday, Aug.
 4. Individuals will receive notification of whether their applications are approved no later than Friday, Aug.
 27.

 - Testing and Masking

 Individuals who receive a medical or religious exemption may be required to participate in weekly COVID-19 testing and continue wearing a facemask while indoors.
 We will provide more details to those individuals in the near future.

-Faculty and staff who have been vaccinated are no longer expected to participate in the College's weekly testing program, and are not required to wear masks except when in public spaces, or when gathering in groups of 20 or more.
+Faculty and staff who have been vaccinated are no longer expected to participate in the College's weekly testing program, though all community members are required to wear masks when inside campus facilities, regardless of vaccination status.
+Details and exemptions can be found here.

 - CDC COVID-19 Vaccine Resources: You can find more information on COVID-19 vaccines on the CDC website.

 - Get Vaccinated in Pennsylvania: Search for vaccination clinics across PA here

 - Chester County Vaccination Clinics: Find out where to get vaccinated in Chester County here.